flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - you-bots.ai
         - AI coaching forum
     - On the lowered barrier to entry to coding
-        - And regenerating codebases from inmpr
+        - And regenerating codebases from improved prompts instead of (sometimes) maintaining the code

 ## [[2025-01-29]]
 - Attending: [[Mathew Lowry]] [[Aram Zucker-Scharff]] [[Flancian]]